 Digital customer experiences managed with a CMS-backed website makes it easy for visitors to move from the evaluation stage to decision.
 And since customer experience is set to be the number one brand differentiator, personalized content is an excellent way to capitalize on the customer journey’s evaluation and decision stages.

 A CMS allows marketers to tailor elements or even entire web pages to identified persona segments.
-Delivering messages that resonate with certain segments of your audience can increase conversion potential, optimize user experience, and drive growth.
+Prospective leads are more likely to convert if they are seeing messages they resonate with.

 But don’t get hung up on the thought that a conversion equals a sale.
 A conversion can be anything that brings a visitor closer to the final decision stage of the customer journey.
 Real-time digital experiences can be incredibly useful to the visitor and you as a marketer.
 Allow for customers to choose their own appointment time, offer a cost calculator, or embed your Twitter feed right on the home page.
 These types of real-time experiences give customers a sense of control and offer your marketers even more information about user behavior.
 With a CMS, you can implement experiences that will help your clients and leads all along the customer journey.

 You want your site visitors to keep coming back to your site.
 That’s where intuitive content management comes into play.
 If your site remains static or doesn’t provide valuable information, then there is no reason for a customer or lead to return, decreasing the potential of more conversions.